The SSPHC engages in a robust research agenda consistent with the multidisciplinary approach of spatial science.

 Spatial Patterns of Malaria Transmission in Southern Africa

-SSPHC faculty Dr. Frank Curriero and Timothy Shields direct the Environmental Surveillance Core (ESC) of the Johns Hopkins Malaria Research Institute (JHMRI) and the Johns Hopkins NIH funded International Center for Excellence in Malaria Research (ICEMR).
+SSPHC faculty Dr. Frank Curriero and Timothy Shields direct the Spatial Science Core (SSC) of the Johns Hopkins Malaria Research Institute (JHMRI) and the Johns Hopkins NIH funded International Center for Excellence in Malaria Research (ICEMR).
 ICEMR research, which aligns with JHMRI research, focuses on the epidemiology, vector biology and genetic diversity of malaria parasites in three endemic areas of Southern Africa with different levels of malaria transmission and stages of control.

 Environmentally-based Disease Early Warning Systems